paulfranco/AndroidInterviewQuestions/README.md

 This feature is not supported by the search framework.
 However, there are specific ways for the different types of data APIs.
 For example: if we have an SQLite DB, the android.database.sqlite APIs should be used.

+## **Testing**

+**What is an Intent Stub?**

+An Intent Stub is a small piece of code that acts as a fake response to an intent call during a test.
+The benefit of using a stub is that it gives us consistent results and allows us to focus testing just one action at a time.

 ## **Other**

 **Where are the permissions provided by the Android system are specified?**